phpecc/phpecc/README.md

  - nistp384 / secg384r1
  - nistp521

-The library exposes a class for random byte generation, for PHP7+ users is provided by `random_bytes`.
-PHP5.6 users will use the paragonie/random_bytes polyfill.

 During ECDSA, a random value `k` is required.
 It is acceptable to use a true RNG to generate this value, but should the same `k` value ever be repeatedly used for a key, an attacker can recover that signing key.
 The HMAC random generator can derive a deterministic k value from the message hash and private key, voiding